Using Markdown with Eleventy

 - Mixing Markdown and HTML

-How To Write Markdown Code
+How to Write Text in Markdown

-and non-breaking spaces as to make them distinguishable from normal spaces in text editors.
-The same applies to−to denote a minus sign (»−«) that can be easily confused with the en dash (»–«).
+Thin spaces can be entered as HTML character entity and non-breaking spaces as to make them distinguishable from normal spaces in text editors.
+The same applies to − to denote a minus sign (»−«) that can be easily confused with the en dash (»–«).

 Automatic Figures for Fenced Code Blocks